A female-focused magazine run by men?

 We spoke with Dee about the importance of the representation of women in the show and what’s in store for her character.

 "The Bold Type" also stars Katie Stevens, Melora Hardin and Meghann Fahy.
-Catch the series premiere on July 11.
+Catch the series Tuesdays on Freeform.

 There's most likely a lot in store for your character this season.
 Tell us what we can expect.